What Are Electronic Payments and How Can They Help Your Business?

 For point-of-sale transactions, EMV-enabled (also known as “chip card”) transactions add another level of encryption to your sales when performing card-present sales.
 End-to-end encryption, like what CSG Forte offers, provides a level of security to your entire payment processing system from terminal to payment acceptance and beyond.
 When accepting payments online, SSL webpages and other methods of data encryption help ease the worry of consumers and take some of the burden off merchants to remain PCI-compliant.

-What’s Next For Electronic Payments?
+What’s Next For Electronic Payment Systems?

 According to a McKinsey study from 2020, 78% of Americans currently use at least one form of digital payment.
 Offering consumers more ways to efficiently pay bills and purchase the things they want should be a key objective for all modern business owners.